netzwerk-schweizer-paerke/ims-tool/README.md

 - `yarn test:watch`: Run tests in watch mode
 - `yarn test:coverage`: Run tests with coverage reporting

+## Releasing

+1. Tag the main branch with a version number (e.g., `1.0.0`)
+2. Push the tag and wait for the GitHub action to complete, a new docker image will be created and pushed to ghcr.io
+3. Use the new image in your deployment

 ## License

 This application is based on Payload CMS 3.x and the code in this repository is hereby licensed under the MIT license.